-Employment Policy 1: Strategic Employment Land Allocations -E1F FORMER DRAKELOW POWER STATION
+Employment Policy 1: Strategic Employment Land Allocations -E1E FORMER DRAKELOW POWER STATION

-- 6.13 The South Derbyshire Economic Development Strategy identifies a shortage of start-up and grow-on business accommodation in the District.
-To help meet this need, conditions will be attached to future planning consents for development of the strategic employment sites at Hilton, the former Drakelow Power Station, Cadley Hill, Tetron Point Dove Valley Park and the Woodville Regeneration Area requiring the provision of an element of smaller units of up to 100m2 in size and "grow-on" units of up to 500m2 in size, and/or small, serviced plots allowing owner occupiers to develop bespoke accommodation to meet their needs.
+- accommodation to meet their needs.
 Such provision will help support the establishment, expansion and retention of businesses within the District.
 As a minimum, ten percent of the land/floorspace within the total area of each site should be developed for these purposes. - 6.14 New housing at Hilton (Policy H7) and the Woodville Regeneration Area (Policy E6) will be tied, through planning conditions, to the provision of business accommodation, including small business units and serviced plots, to ensure the timely delivery of balanced, sustainable development.
 Such provision will also be required by condition in relation to any applications for the renewal of planning consent at the former Drakelow power station site (Policy H6) and Cadley Hill (Policy H5).